nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `list` followed by `delete 2` deletes the 2nd person in the module tracker.

 <!-- ### Clearing all entries : `clear`

-Clears all entries from the address book.
+Clears all entries from the module tracker. -->

 Format: `clear`